 Marks acquire power not by generally describing the type of goods and services sold, but by being different from the marks of other sellers of similar goods and services.
 Good marks are not incidentally different, it is how they derive their power.
-This logic is rarely apparent to the beginning business person who wants a mark that immediately informs prospective customers what the new business sells.
-After the business is successful and is being held back by a weak indistinguishable mark, then the business person wishes his mark was unique enough to cut through the competitive clutter.
+This logic is not apparent to the beginning business person who wants a mark that immediately informs prospective customers what the business sells.
+After the business is successful and being held back by a weak indistinguishable mark, the business person wishes the mark was unique enough to cut through the competitive clutter.